Danalytiks/Gaterunner/README.md

 git clone https://github.com/Danalytiks/Gaterunner.git
 cd gaterunner-mvp

----

-### 2. Install dependencies
+2. Install dependencies

-Make sure you have Node.js installed.
+Make sure you have Node.js (LTS) installed.

+Then install the project dependencies:

-- pnpm install
+pnpm install

-### 3. Run the development server
+3. Run the development server
-- pnpm run dev
+pnpm run dev

-### 4. Open the application
+4. Open the application

 Open your browser and go to:

 http://localhost:3000
 Prerequisites

+The following tools must be installed:

-* Node.js (LTS)
+Node.js (LTS)

-* pnpm
+pnpm

-If pnpm is not installed:
+If pnpm is not installed, run:

-- corepack enable
+corepack enable
-- corepack prepare pnpm@latest --activate
+corepack prepare pnpm@latest --activate